Plugin Development

 echo "$PLUGIN_TEXT"Building the Plugin Image

-The plugin will be packaged as a Docker image for distribution and use.
-Therefore, we need to create a Dockerfile to package our previously written script, and set it as the Entrypoint.
+The plugin is packaged as a Docker image for distribution.
+Create a Dockerfile to package the script and set it as the Entrypoint.

 FROM alpine